 Standing in the middle of the court

 The better we are able to detect this line, the better we are able to avoid straddling it.
-Of course, this doesn’t mean that we should focus on doing one approach over the other.
+Of course, this doesn’t mean that we should focus on one approach over the other.
 Nor does this mean that we can forgo strong integration between Strategic and Tactical Planning.
-Rather, what is critical to realize is that trying to use a one-size-fits-all solution for two distinct planning processes is invariably going to limit your capability and efficiency over time.
+Rather, what is critical to realise is that trying to use a one-size-fits-all solution for two distinct planning processes is invariably going to limit your capability and efficiency over time.

-Two-model approach is the norm
+The two-model approach is the norm

 The real differences between strategic and tactical planning

 The number of time periods (duration) and the amount of line item detail are two obvious visible differences between strategic and tactical models.
-However, it’s important to realize that these are merely the visible effects of two completely different processes.
+However, it’s important to realise that these are merely the visible effects of two completely different processes.

 Here are 5 concrete signs you should look out for when drawing the line between optimal Strategic and Tactical planning.

-1 – When you’re looking to grow value not find efficiency
+1 – When you’re looking to grow value, not find efficiency

 True strategy, is all about exploiting new markets and opportunities by breaking down boundaries and creating barriers for others to follow.
-This is what shareholder value creation is all about, establishing higher cash flow returns than your competitors and continue to maintain that advantage over longer periods of time.
+This is what shareholder value creation is all about, establishing higher cash flow returns than your competitors and continuing to maintain that advantage over longer periods of time.

 On the other hand, Tactical planning is all about hitting or exceeding targets based on the limited resources available to you in the most cost-efficient way possible.
-It’s about managing issues as they come up and executing on the strategy in an efficient manner.
+It’s about managing issues as they come up and executing the strategy in an efficient manner.